The 8 Most Effective Employee Engagement Strategies for a Better Workplace

 - Celebrating the completion of difficult or important projects

-- Celebrating employee birthdays and other important achievements outside of work (like marriage, the birth of a child, athletic accomplishments, volunteer work, etc.)
+- Engage employees in celebrations like birthdays and other important achievements outside of work (like marriage, the birth of a child, athletic accomplishments, volunteer work, etc.)

 Improve your onboarding process

-The first few weeks of an employee’s new job are critical for engagement.
-That’s why it is so important to make sure you have an effective onboarding process that provides new employees with all the resources and training necessary to succeed at your company.
+The first few weeks of an employee's new job are critical for engagement.
+That's why it is so important to make sure your human resources department offers an effective onboarding process that provides new employees with all the resources and training necessary to succeed at your company.

 Use this time to let employees know they have a place in your company and its culture.
 Show them how their position fits into the larger goals and values of the organization.
 Doing so will motivate new employees and provide them with a sense of connection and belonging from their very first days with your company.